nowtechnologies/open_ozone_chamber/README.md

 ### System assembly from ready made products

-* If time is a factor to consider we recommend building the closed system design:
+* If time is a factor and there is opportunity to vent the room after each sterilization process we recommend building the closed system design *( although it is bad for the environment )*:
   * A refrigerator of desired size and an off the shelf ozone generator placed in it.
   * Use the [volume to treatment time converter tool]() to figure out the protocol. :construction: